mwakad/box-office-movie-insights/README.md

 ### Hypothesis Testing Summary:

-**• Genre:** We failed to reject the null hypothesis that genre does not significantly affect profitability.
+**• Genre:** We rejected the null hypothesis that genre does not significantly affect profitability.

 **• Season:** Similarly, we found no significant impact from the season of release on movie profits.